rhorner998/Readme-generator-2/Develop/README.md

   - [Questions](#questions)

   ## Installation
-  teest installinstr
+  Code can be acquired from github profile.

   ## Usage
-  asdfasdf
+  Allows users to answer a series of questions to generate a professional readme.

   ## License
-  This project is licensed under the Apache license.
+  This project is licensed under the MIT license.

   ## Questions
   GitHub: [rhorner998](https://github.com/rhorner998)